Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 Huntly Castle

 As you’ll see from the photos, we visited Huntly Castle in the snow.
-You might be forgiven for thinking this was in the depths of winter, but we were heading to a house sit in Grantown-on-Spey, near Inverness, and it was mid-April.
+You might be forgiven for thinking this was in the depths of winter, but we were heading to a house sit in Grantown-on-Spey, near Inverness, in mid-April.
+House-sitting is a great way to save on accommodation costs while travelling.

-We were surprised to see snow at this time of year, but the lady in the visitor centre told us this was quite common and it was known as lambing snow — snow that comes just as the lambs are being born.
+We were surprised to see snow at this time of year, but the lady in the visitor centre told us it was quite common and was known as lambing snowsnow that comes just as the lambs are being born.

 Huntly-Castle ruins in the snow with person looking on